lino-framework/book/docs/specs/vat.rst

     .. attribute:: vat_returnable

-        Whether VAT is to be returned (i.e. not paid to the partner).
+        Whether VAT is "returnable" (i.e. not to be paid to or by the partner).
+Returnable VAT, unlike normal VAT, does not increase the total amount of the voucher and causes an additional movement into the :attr:`vat_returnable_account`.

     .. attribute:: vat_returnable_account

         Where to book returnable VAT.
-If VAT is returnable and this field is empty, then VAT will be added to the base account..
+If VAT is returnable and this field is empty, then VAT will be added to the base account.

-    .. method:: get_vat_rule(cls, trade_type, vat_regime, vat_class,
+    .. classmethod:: get_vat_rule(cls, trade_type, vat_regime,
-                country, date)
+                     vat_class=None, country=None, date=None)

-        Return the first VatRule object to be applied for the given criteria.
+        Return the VAT rule to be applied for the given criteria.

+        Lino loops through all rules (ordered by their :attr:`seqno`) and returns the first object which matches.

 .. class:: VatAccountInvoice